TeachingOW/DBMS-SQL-Labs/Readme.md

 A comprehensive collection of hands-on SQL laboratories designed to teach database concepts from basic queries to advanced database management techniques.
 These labs provide practical experience with SQL, database design, and modern database technologies.

-## 🌟 **NEW: Enhanced HTML Experience**

-All labs are now available in **enhanced HTML format** with superior table formatting, interactive elements, and modern styling for better learning experience!

 **Quick Start:**
 - 📱 **[Interactive Lab Browser](index.html)** - Modern interface with all labs